Arshiya-25/Arshiya-25/README.md

 </p>

 <p align="center">
-  Final-year ECE student @ IGDTUW · Building with intent · Designing with empathy
+  ECE student @ IGDTUW · Building with intent · Designing with empathy
   <br>
   <em>Curious about code, committed to clarity, and always creating with purpose.</em>
 </p>